CKQB-FM: History

 The station was launched on August 31, 1982, by Standard Broadcasting at 540 AM, with the call sign CJSB and a power of 50,000 watts (daytime) and 10,000 watts (nighttime).
 The station was initially a mixture of MOR music and talk programming, then became an adult standards/easy listening (Music of Your Life) station, and in January 1987, evolved into a soft adult contemporary format with the brand name 54 Lite Rock.
 The station also aired Top 40 music.

 In 1988, the station adopted a mainstream rock format and the brand name 54 Rock.
 In June 1989, the station's nighttime power was increased from 10,000 watts to 12,500 watts in an effort to extend their coverage area in the west-end of Ottawa.
-Through all the changes, the station continued to lose money hand over foot.
+Through all the changes, the station continued to lose money.

 In 1993, after 11 years without a profit on AM, the station applied to move to the FM band using the available 106.9 frequency that had been occupied by CKO from 1977 to 1989.
 This was the first time the CRTC had allowed a commercial station in a major market to switch from AM to FM.

 The AM station signed off the air at 9 am on August 31, 1994, and the FM station signed on at 6 pm on September 1, with the new brand name 106.9 FM The Bear and changed its call sign to CKQB-FM.
 Darren Stevens became the first personality to be heard on the new station during a live broadcast from Minglewoods bar in the Byward Market.

 In 2004, CKQB was given approval by the Canadian Radio-television and Telecommunications Commission to operate an FM transmitter at Pembroke on 99.7 MHz, to rebroadcast the programming of CKQB's main station in Ottawa and provide better service to CKQB's listeners in Pembroke and in the surrounding west Ottawa Valley area.

 The station's music director, Kath Thompson, won the Canadian Music Industry Award for music director of the Year (Major Market) in 2007.
 On October 29, 2007, Astral Media took control of CKQB as a result of its takeover of Standard Broadcasting.